Ramsey theory over partitions III: Strongly Luzin sets and partition relations: Introduction

-This leaves open the question whether Theorem~A can be extended to cover all countable partitions.
-The second main result of this paper shows that this is not the case, and even (L) does not imply (EHM) over all countable partitions.
+This leaves open the question whether Theorem~A' can be extended to cover all countable partitions.
+The second main result of this paper shows that this is not the case.
+In fact, (L*) does not even imply $\aleph_1\to_p[\aleph_1]^2_{\aleph_0}$ for all countable $p$, whereas without the $p$ this relation holds in $\zfc$ by Todor{\v{c}}evi{\'c}'s celebrated theorem \cite{TodActa}.